ruskey86/natescode/content/post/learning-to-code-isn-t-enough.md

 draft: true

 ---
 Ever since 2014 was the "year of code" many companies have released free or paid resources, outside of the traditional academia, for others to learn to code.
-This was borne by the internet and born out of the huge need for more software engineers, four years of college and debt being too much of a barrier for many.
+This was born out of a need by large software companies to get more software engineers quicker.
+Now that software has gone main stream, many are left thinking that coding is all I do at work all day, in fact it is maybe 25% of what I do all day.

 #### "You need to go Beyond code, enter NatesCode.